rails/rails/guides/source/webpacker.md

 With Webpacker installed, by default any JavaScript file in the `app/javascripts/packs` directory will get compiled to its own pack file.

 So if you have a file called `app/javascript/packs/application.js`, Webpacker will create a pack called `application`, and you can add it to your Rails application with the code `<%= javascript_pack_tag "application" %>`.
-With that in place, in development, Rails will re-compile the `application.js` file every time it changes and you load a page that uses that pack.
+With that in place, in development, Rails will re-compile the `application.js` file every time it changes, and you load a page that uses that pack.
 Typically, the file in the actual `packs` directory will be a manifest that mostly loads other files, but it can also have arbitrary JavaScript code.

 The default pack created for you by Webpacker will link to Rails default JavaScript packages if they have been included in the project: